Video projection ( 21’) on metal scuptur, in collaboration with artist Tobi Möhring

-M(ASK), as a sculpture, recombines and assembles residual elements from our industrial civilisation, pieces of metal collected in a Schrottplatz (junkyard) in Berlin.
+As a sculpture, this artwork recombines and assembles residual elements from our industrial civilisation, pieces of metal collected in a Schrottplatz (junkyard) in Berlin.
 The aesthetics of waste recycling connects poetically with the creative resistance and self reinvention of marginalised, queer subjectivities.
 The videoprojections show pluriethnical and multigender facial elements of the people we interviewed, from queer communities in Germany and Brazil.
 How can both contexts talk to each other ?
 What are the gaps between us, the similarities and differences we have?
 How can we support each other, once we get this awareness?
-The M(Ask) starts by answering the question “what is queer for you”?
+The M(Ask) starts by posing the question “what is queer for you?” to the collaborator participants.

 The mapped projections show a mix of videos and audios from interviews recorded and mixed in Berlin, with videoperformances by queer artists and movements in Brazil.
 The mask features were inspired by the concept of Afrofuturism*.
 The performances shown on the videos** are questioning the place of the queer body in the society, also mentioning ongoing aspects of our colonial process.
 Throughout the centuries of colonization, Afrobrazilian culture and queerness embraced each other in a gesture of mutual protection against racism and homophobia.
 Queer communities in Brazil incorporated yoruba words (traditionally used in Candomble rituals), as a secret code*** to protect themselves from the police repression.
 These words ended up keeping their place in Brazilian Portuguese language, getting more and more popular nowadays, as slangs in diverse regions of the country.